zhullyb/monyhar/monyhar/docs/chrome_untrusted.md

 The `-untrusted` suffix indicates that the WebUI processes untrustworthy content.
 For example, rendering an image provided by users, parsing a PDF file, etc.

 The `-untrusted` suffix does not mean the web page is designed to do malicious things, or users should not trust it.
-Instead, the `-untrusted` suffix is to signal to us, Chromium developers, that this page will process untrustworthy content, and should be assumed to be compromised, much like an ordinary renderer process.
+Instead, the `-untrusted` suffix is to signal to us, Monyhar developers, that this page will process untrustworthy content, and should be assumed to be compromised, much like an ordinary renderer process.

 ## Why do we need chrome-untrusted://?